128technology/python-netconf-utilities/README.md

 # 128T Python NETCONF Utilities #
 This repo contains libraries and scripts to simplify working with the configuration of 128T Routers over the NETCONF interface.
 The majority of the files from this project are copied directly from the Engineering i95 repo under /i95/tools/python_distributions directory.
-In addition, the Class for modeling 128T configuration has been copied from the i95 repo /i95/robot/lib/libraries/Config.py to /ote_utils/utils/Config.py in this repo for simplicity.
 In the future, these utilities may be reloacted to a shared location in order to avoid divergence away from Engineering.

+## Python Version Support ##
+Presently, the libraries in this repository require python3.6

 ## Installation ##
 These utilities should be installed on a 128T Router or Conductor or another system that will interact with a remote 128T Router or Conductor's NETCONF interface.
 After cloning the repo, run the following commands to install the libraries and other required dependencies.
 ```
-yum -y install python-ncclient
+pip3 install ncclient
-pip install yinsolidated
+pip3 install yinsolidated
-pip install <path/to/clone/location>
+pip3 install <path/to/clone/location>
 ```
+Note: If this code is to be included in a salt module, please install these libraries should be installed to the system path by using the option `-t /usr/lib64/python3.6/site-packages` with the commands above.

 ## Applying a configuration ##
 A simple shell script has been provided which can be used to apply a full textual configuration to a 128T Router or Conductor.
 The format of this text file should match the format provided by `show configuration running` on the CLI.